Maria Moors Cabot Prizes

-Award
+History

 The American Boston industrialist and philanthropist, Godfrey Lowell Cabot, who founded the Cabot Corporation and was also a major benefactor of both MIT and Harvard, where the general science library is named in his honor, established the Maria Moors Cabot Prizes in 1938, in memory of his wife.
 The prizes have been awarded annually since 1939, by the Trustees of Columbia University in the City of New York, on recommendation of the dean of the Graduate School of Journalism and the Cabot Prize Board, which is composed of journalists and educators.

+Board

 The awards board consists of the following persons:

 Tracy Wilkinson, from the Los Angeles Times where she covered the Iraq War, among others.

 Carlos Dada, Salvadoran journalist, founder and director of El Faro.
 He won the Maria Moors Cabot Prize in 2011.

 John Dinges, The Godfrey Lowell Cabot Professor of Journalism at Columbia University is an author and journalist specializing in Latin America.
 He received a Maria Moors Cabot Prizes medal in 1992.

 Juan Enriquez Cabot, Authority on economic and political impacts of life sciences.
 Best-selling author; speaker; investor/co-founder in multiple start up companies; board member for both private and public companies/non-profits.
 Former founding Director of Life Sciences Project at Harvard Business School.

 June Carolyn Erlick, editor-in-chief of ReVista, the Harvard Review of Latin America.

 Gustavo Gorritti, Peruvian journalist, the founder of lDL Reporteros.
 He is a recipient of a Nieman Fellowship at Harvard University and a winner of the Maria Moors Cabot Prize in 1992 and the FNPI Gabriel García Marquez award.
 Expert in Peruvian internal war and anti corruption investigation.

 Carlos Lauría, Americas Program Coordinator at the Committee to Protect Journalists.

 Julia Preston, national correspondent for The New York Times.
 Preston received a Maria Moors Cabot Prize in 1997.

 María Teresa Ronderos, Serves as Director of VerdadAbierta.com.
 Ronderos is an editorial advisor to Semana.
 She received the King of Spain Ibero-American Award in 1997 and received a Maria Moors Cabot Prize in 2007.

 Paulo Sotero, director of the Brazil Institute of the Woodrow Wilson Center in Washington, D.C.